i2p-zero/i2p-zero/README.md

 ## Running the launchers

-To run the Linux or MacOS router, type:
+To run the Linux router, type:

 `dist/linux/router/bin/launch.sh`

+To run the MacOS router, type:

+`dist/mac/router/bin/launch.sh`

 For Windows, run: